 - dissertation in electronic form,

-- 15x presentation (in Czech: autoreferat) of the thesis + presentation in electronic form (30x in case of study programme Botany); presentation should be in A5 format bound with a thread binding or an office stapler in the binding bend,
+- 15x presentation (in Czech: autoreferat) of the thesis (30x in case of study programme Botany); presentation should be in A5 format bound with a thread binding or an office stapler in the binding bend,

 - an approved application for recognition of publishing activities.

 - + Upload your dissertation in STAG and fill out the obligatory data.
 As the "Electronic form of thesis", please, upload your dissertation together with the presentation in one pdf.
 Consult the Instruction of the rector of UP (or its updated Czech version) + Dean's provision + Dean's directive.

 The Student Affairs Office will check the submitted application along with the documents required and ensure their distribution.

 The time for writing a reviewer's report is 6 weeks.
 After receiving all reviewer's reports, the Chairman of the Dissertation Defense Board, in agreement with the student, shall propose to the Dean a time and a place for the Dissertation defense.
 Reviewer's reports should be available at least 20 days before the date of defense.
 The announcement of the date of the defense, distribution of decrees and invitations to the members of the examination board shall be ensured by the Student Affairs Office.
 The exmination board is appointed by the Dean.

 The most important provisions concerning all university students are listed in the section